 Given many chronic diseases can be linked to AO deficiency, it makes sense that many of these diseases will respond to AO supplementation, particularly in relation to any age related illness and dementia.

-I have personally found AO’s to be highly beneficial in treating allergic skin disease, and they can significantly reduce itching and the need for more potent drugs.
+Some vets have noted AO’s to be highly beneficial in treating allergic skin disease, and they can significantly reduce itching and the need for more potent drugs.

 AO’s can be used in all senior pets, but in particular they can be of benefit for – diabetes, cataracts, arthritis, auto-immune disease, pre and post anaesthesia, senility and dementia, heart failure, long term drug therapy, chemotherapy and cancer management.